beto-rodriguez/LiveCharts2/docs/about/mvvm.md

 property to the `Series` defined in our view model.
 This was a really useful pattern in the 10's specially it maximizes code reusability and makes it easy to build cross platform apps, now we have better options, we have cross platform frameworks that handle this for us (Maui, Uno Platform or Avalonia for example).
-In conclusion the library uses MVVM to re-use the same view model for all the supported frameworks in the library and implement `INotifyPropertyChanged` to handle automatic updates.
+In conclusion the library uses MVVM to re-use the same view model for all the supported frameworks by the library and to implement `INotifyPropertyChanged` to handle automatic updates.

 ## This site uses CommunityToolkit.Mvvm package